Accounts payable job description

 - Processing payments

-- Filing and maintaining supplier records
+- Filing and maintaining historical records

-- Checking and verifying invoices
+- Checking and verifying entries and invoices

 - Preparing cheques for payment